alexharri/website/posts/canvas-to-ascii.md

 <SmallNote label="" center>Source: [https://paulbourke.net/dataformats/asciiart/](https://paulbourke.net/dataformats/asciiart/)</SmallNote>

 I really like the ring around the planet.
-The artist manages to produce sharp edges by picking characters that match the ring's contour really well.
-The gradient of the
+The artist manages to make its edges sharp by picking characters that match the ring's contour really well.

 Sharp edges like these are an aspect of ASCII rendering that is often overlooked when programmatically rendering images as ASCII.
 Consider this animated 3D scene that is rendered via ASCII characters:

 <Image src="~/cube-logo-short.mp4" plain width={700} noMargin />

-<SmallNote label="" center>Source: [cognition.ai](https://cognition.ai/)</SmallNote>
+<SmallNote label="" center>From [cognition.ai](https://cognition.ai/) landing page.</SmallNote>

 It's a cool effect, especially while in motion, but take a look at those blurry edges!
 The characters follow the cube's contour very poorly and as a result the edges look blurry and inconsistent: